Dynom/TySug/README.md

 # TySug
 TySug is both a library and a webservice for suggesting alternatives.
+The goal is to provide an extensible application that helps with finding possible spelling errors.
+You can use it out-of-the-box as a webservice or as a set of packages to build your own application.

 [![CircleCI](https://circleci.com/gh/Dynom/TySug.svg?style=svg)](https://circleci.com/gh/Dynom/TySug)